KSETA Topical Courses

 KSETA Topical Courses September/October 2020

-The next Topical Courses will take place from September 28 until October 9 and October 28-29.
-The courses will be held online via zoom.
+KSETA Topical Courses from September 28 until October 9 and October 28-29.

 1. Feynman Diagrams in Condensed Matter Theory (broader; for theoreticians and experimentalists)